rjacaac211/Dental-Care/README.md

     This starts containers for the backend, frontend, and database.
 The React UI is served at http://localhost:3000, and the FastAPI API is available at http://localhost:8000.

 ## Usage
-RJ Dental Care PH provides an intelligent chat interface for managing dental queries and appointments, as well as a tool for oral disease classification.
+RJ Dental Care PH provides an intelligent voice-supported chat interface for managing dental queries and appointments, as well as a tool for oral disease classification.
 Below are instructions on how to interact with the API:
 - Chat Endpoint (`POST /api/chat`)
   - Send JSON:
   ```json